tudelft3d/website/projects/meshannotation/index.md

 <div class="row featurette">
   <div class="col-md-7">
     <p>We introduce a new benchmark dataset of semantic urban meshes which covers about 4 km<sup>2</sup> in Helsinki (Finland), with six classes: <span style="color: #CD853F"><b>Ground</b></span>, <span style="color: #00FF00"><b>Vegetation</b></span>, <span style="color: #FFE600"><b>Building</b></span>, <span style="color: #00FFFF"><b>Water</b></span>, <span style="color: #FF00FF"><b>Vehicle</b></span>, and <span style="color: #000099"><b>Boat</b></span>.</p>
     <p>We have used <a href="https://www.hel.fi/helsinki/en/administration/information/general/3d/3d">Helsinki 3D</a> textured meshes as input and annotated them as a benchmark dataset of semantic urban meshes.
-The Helsinki's raw dataset covers about 12 km<sup>2</sup> and was generated in 2017 from oblique aerial images that have about a 7.5 cm ground sampling distance (GSD) using an off-the-shelf commercial software namely <a href="https://www.bentley.com/en/products/brands/contextcapture">ContextCapture</a>.
-The entire region of Helsinki is split into tiles, and each of them covers about 250 m<sup>2</sup>.
+The Helsinki's raw dataset covers about 12 km<sup>2</sup> and was generated in 2017 from oblique aerial images that have about a 7.5 cm ground sampling distance (GSD) using an off-the-shelf commercial software namely <a href="https://www.bentley.com/en/products/brands/contextcapture">ContextCapture</a>.</p>
+    <p> The entire region of Helsinki is split into tiles, and each of them covers about 250 m<sup>2</sup>.
 As shown in the figures below, we have selected the central region of Helsinki as the study area, which includes 64 tiles. </p>
   </div>
   <div class="col-md-5">
     <img class="featurette-image img-responsive " width="60%" height="60%" src="{{ "img/hel_map.jpg" | prepend: site.baseurl }}" alt="Generic placeholder image">